agailloty/portfolio-site/content/english/post/twitter/index.md

 Save the file, make sure it's a Markdown file (`file-name.md`) and save it where you want it to appear your home page or somewhere else.
 You can adjust the order of apearance with the `weight = XX` in the front matter.

-I'm pasting the generated code to see embed it in this blog post.
+For demonstration purpose I'm pasting the generated code for my tweets inside this blog post.

 <a class="twitter-timeline" href="https://twitter.com/cleris_mr?ref_src=twsrc%5Etfw">Tweets by cleris_mr</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>